Welcome to Open Interpretation!

 Why should I participate in Open Interpretation?

 - Improve skills.
 Interpretation speeches challenge students to talk and act like a variety of characters.
-Open Interpretation can help students to overcome their vocal and physical delivery.
+Open Interpretation can help students to improve their vocal and physical delivery.

 Find Your Voice, Shape Your Future